10 Reasons why I love Goa and think it is the Best Place on the Planet

 So many beaches

 Goa has over 300 km of tropical coast line and all the beaches have their own special charm and character which means you will never get bored.
 From the empty, white sands of the beaches in the South to the action packed beaches in Calangute or hippy Arambol, mellow Morjim, colourful Palolem or secluded Cola Beach – there’s a beach to suit everyone in Goa!
-And yes, there are cows on the beaches – it’s all part of the unique Goan charm!
+And yes, there are cows on the beaches – it’s all part of the unique Goan charm and why I love Goa.

 A global community

 Some of my friends say ‘why go anywhere else when the whole world comes to Goa’ and it’s true!
 Apart from the Goans, who are some of the most hospitable, kind, welcoming and tolerant people anywhere, you will meet people from all over India and all over the world in Goa – Brits, Russians, Israelis, Italians, French, Germans, Swedes, Swiss, Australians, Americans, Spanish, Peruvians, Chileans, Argentinians everyone.
+The special mixture of creative people and free spirits here is one of the biggest reasons why I love Goa.
 Even though the days of the overland ‘hippie trail,’ which bought the first tourists to these shores and made Goa famous are over, there is still a thriving hippie and alternative community and many foreigners stay for the whole season which gives Goa a blend of Eastern and Western culture and a good community feel making it easy to make friends.

 A magical, unique culture